impensavel/floodgate/docs/Floodgate.md

 The parameter generator `Closure` must return an associative `array`.
 The key/value pairs should match the **GET** or **POST** parameters expected by their respective endpoints.
 It's signature requires no argument.

-[Check](https://dev.twitter.com/streaming/reference/get/statuses/sample) [the](https://dev.twitter.com/streaming/reference/post/statuses/filter) [documentation](https://dev.twitter.com/streaming/reference/get/statuses/firehose) to know what parameters each API endpoint supports.
+Check each API endpoint ([sample](https://dev.twitter.com/streaming/reference/get/statuses/sample), [filter](https://dev.twitter.com/streaming/reference/post/statuses/filter), [firehose](https://dev.twitter.com/streaming/reference/get/statuses/firehose), [user](https://dev.twitter.com/streaming/reference/get/user), [site](https://dev.twitter.com/streaming/reference/get/site)) documentation, to know what parameters are supported.

 ### Example #1
 The following implementation is for use cases that **don't require** the Streaming API parameters to be updated.
 In this particular case, we want to continuously filter by the `php` keyword.